Do Go On - 396 - Rosemary Brown: A Musical Seance

 The list doesn't get any less impressive as it goes on.

-She also took up painting under the guidance of masters such as Vincent van Gogh.
+She also took up painting under the gardens of masters such as Vincent Van Gogh or Goh or Gough, depending on who you are.

-Samuel Palmer, William Blake, and J.M.W.
+Samuel Palmer, William Blake and J.M.W.
 Turner.

 She was also visited by Shakespeare and St. Paul.